JulCesWhat/My_Store/README.md

 # MyStore

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.
+The application is a simple shopping cart.
+The user can add products to the cart.
+The user can then enter his details to complete the cart.

 ## Development server